Herbalist

 You'll cover areas such as anatomy, botany, diagnostic skills, dispensing, health and safety, health psychology, medical legislation, nutrition and diet, pathology, physiology, pathophysiology, pharmacology, plant chemistry and practice management, as well as learning the art of herbal medicine.

 EHTPA accredits undergraduate and postgraduate herbal medicine degree courses, and once graduated you can become a member of one or more of the professional associations making up EHTPA.
-These associations may have extra entry criteria, for example an interview, criminal records check or declaration about your health, which you'll need to fulfil before you can become a member.
+These associations may have extra entry criteria, which you'll need to fulfil before you can become a member.
 Check with individual bodies.

 The NIMH accepts applications for membership from herbalists with degree-level qualifications or equivalent from an accredited programme of Western herbal medicine.
 You may be able to apply without an accredited course via their Individual Accreditation Scheme if you meet their fitness to practise criteria.